Updated August 2017

 Leo Weil has been at the helm of the women's soccer program at Johns Hopkins since its inception in 1992.
 Weil has taken the program to new heights, guiding the Blue Jays to their 14th NCAA Tournament appearance in 2015.
-Over the last eight seasons, Johns Hopkins appeared in the NCAA Sweet Sixteen, five trips to the Elite Eight and an NCAA national semifinal appearance in 2014.
-His program has recorded 18 wins or more in each of the last seven seasons.
+Over the last eight seasons, Johns Hopkins appeared in the NCAA Sweet Sixteen seven-straight times, earned five trips to the Elite Eight and advanced to the NCAA national semifinal in 2014.
+His program has recorded 14 wins or more in each of the last twelve seasons.

 Weil earned his historic 300th career victory in 2013, becoming just the 14th coach in women's Division III soccer history to reach the milestone.
 His 300th win proved to be one of many in 2013, as the team went on to finish 21-2-1, tying the record for most wins in a season by a Hopkins team.
 The Jays also earned their highest-ever ranking in the NSCAA poll under Weil's leadership, holding down the No. 2 spot from September 10 to October 8.